Adnuntius/documentation/api/segmentsupload.md

 # /segments/upload

-The segments/upload endpoint allows you to upload a list of segments from a DMP into Adnuntius.
+Allows you to upload a list of segments from a DMP into Adnuntius.

 ### POST